swcarpentry/DEPRECATED-boot-camps/version-control/2_Remote.md

 * Log in to [Bitbucket](https://github.com)
 * Click on the Create  icon on the top left, next to the Bitbucket logo
-* Enter Repository name: `bootcamp`
+* Enter Repository name: "bootcamp"
 * Make sure that the private repository option is ticked
-* Make sure that you select Git in the `repository type` section
+* Make sure that you select Git in the "repository type" section
 * Make sure the Initialize this repository with a README is *unselected*
 * Click Create Repository

 You'll get a page with new information about your repository.
 We already have our local repository and we will be copying it to Bitbucket.
-On the page which just opened (`Add some code`) click `I have code I want to import`.
+On the page which just opened ("Add some code") click "I have code I want to import".
 Copy the following line (from Bitbucket) and paste it into your command line

     $ git remote add origin https://USERNAME@bitbucket.org/USERNAME/bootcamp.git